liamckenna/LEE_SPEAK/content/gaming/copper_tools.md

 Wood -> Stone -> Iron -> Diamond **-> Netherite**

 five years and one week ago, and has largely been seen as a successful endeavor.
-This came in spite of immediate discourse of eroding tradition and arguing sacrilege for making an ore **more powerful than diamond**, because, well, it's diamond!
-You can't do that!
+This came in spite of immediate discourse of eroding tradition and arguing sacrilege for making an ore more powerful than diamond, because, well, **it's diamond!** You can't do that!

 I'm aware of how those takes aged.
 I'm not explicitly rejecting copper's new role, I'm more questioning it's potential impact, because denouncing change for fear of cultural or traditional impact isn't exactly productive.
 At the time, I think it was right to point out the lack